Notice of Privacy Practices

 - Right to Confidential Communications Containing PHI: You have the right to request, in writing, that we provide confidential communications containing your PHI to you in ways or at locations that are outside our usual process, such as to a different address or by a different means.
 We will accommodate reasonable requests.

 - Right to Obtain Copies of Lab Reports: You have a right to access copies of your laboratory test results that we have created.
-You may receive your test results: a) online when this service is made available; b) on your smartphone using our mobile app; or c) you may contact us to obtain a form to request a copy, in writing, and pay for the cost of copying, mailing, or electronic media on which the information is provided, such as a CD or flash drive, in which case we will provide it to you within 30 days of the written request or once the results are available.
+You may receive your test results: a) online; b) on your smartphone using our mobile app; or c) you may contact us to obtain a form to request a copy, in writing, and pay for the cost of copying, mailing, or electronic media on which the information is provided, such as a flash drive, in which case we will provide it to you within 30 days of the written request or once the results are available.
 If you have questions about your test results, please contact your ordering health care practitioner.

 - Right to Access your PHI: You have a right to review and obtain a copy of existing PHI contained in medical and billing records about you maintained by us, except any medical necessity notes or documentation (chart notes authorizing the test order) from your ordering health care professional, which you should obtain from them.
 You must make your request in writing and you will receive these records within 30 days.
 You can also request a form authorizing us to provide a copy of your information to a third party that you identify.
 This right is limited to existing records that are maintained, collected, used or disseminated by us and does not apply to information we compile in reasonable anticipation of, or for use in, civil, criminal or administrative actions or proceedings.
 We may charge you a fee for copying the information and for postage if you request a mailed report.